 The much-anticipated Land Rover Defender replacement has been spotted again, being tested using a bizarre-looking shortened Range Rover body.
 It looks to be the size of the three-door 90 short-wheelbase model, and a five-door 110 model is yet to be seen.
 The Defender should be revealed later this year, and a fully electric model is expected before 2020.

 Can’t wait for the Defender?
-See how much you could save on Land Rover’s other models.
-Click ‘login’ in the top-right-hand corner to sign in and configure a brand new car, or browse our extensive range of pre-reg, ex-demo, new, nearly new and used in-stock cars.
+Check out the rest of the Land Rover range or click ‘login’ in the top-right-hand corner to sign in and configure a brand new car, or browse our extensive range of pre-reg, ex-demo, new, nearly new and used in-stock cars.

-It’s safe to say that the upcoming Defender won’t look anything like this pre-production mule – thankfully.
-Instead, it is expected to look very similar to the DC100 concept that we first saw way back in 2015 – a modern interpretation of the Defender’s signature boxiness, with lots of ground clearance and heavy-duty scuff plates at the front and rear.
+It’s safe to say that the upcoming Defender won’t look anything like this Range Rover-based pre-production mule – thankfully.
+Instead, it is expected to look similar to other Land Rover SUVs, and draw inspiration from the DC100 concept that we first saw way back in 2015 – a modern interpretation of the Defender’s signature boxiness, with lots of ground clearance and heavy-duty scuff plates at the front and rear.

 Full-LED lights and smoother bodywork will add modern touches to the Defender, which is expected to be taken upmarket with this new model.
 While we haven’t seen it yet, a larger five-door model is likely to join the range, although we suspect it won’t be available with the old 110 model’s classic bench seat arrangement in the rear.